-The program in forensic anthropology operates an outdoor research that is available for use by students to conduct research projects to gather data for their theses.
-The facility consists of 34 acres of land that includes wooded areas, small cranberry bogs and shaded areas.
-The number of research projects that can be conducted at the facility are limited, and therefore students interested in conducting research projects at the facility must submit a written proposal to the graduate student committee that clearly and thoroughly describes the hypothesis, rationale and methods for the project.
-The use of all material at the facility (e.g. soft tissue, bones and fresh carcasses) must be approved by the faculty prior to the beginning of all research projects.
+The program in forensic anthropology operates an off site outdoor research (the Outdoor Research Facility [ORF] in Holliston, MA) that is available for use by students to conduct research projects with non-human remains to gather data for their theses.
+The facility consists of 34 acres of land that includes wooded areas, former cranberry bogs, and open areas.
+The number of research projects that can be conducted at the facility is high but limited, and therefore students interested in conducting research projects at the facility must submit a written proposal to the graduate student committee that clearly and thoroughly describes the hypothesis, rationale and methods for the project.
+The use of all material at the facility (e.g., soft tissue, bones and fresh carcasses) must be approved by the faculty prior to the beginning of all research projects.
 The graduate student committee will review all submitted proposal and decide which projects will be approved.
-This is a research facility and while you are permitted to be there during your studies, you may NOT bring family, or friends to survey the property without a request to do so and subsequent permission.
+This is a research facility, and while you are permitted to be there during your studies, you may NOT bring family, or friends to survey the property without a request to do so and subsequent permission.
+Violation of this rule will constitute a serious breach of trust and will be dealt with appropriately.